-The traditional sales funnel means that you have to attract and interest your audience (top funnel), then give them information to help them make a decision (mid-funnel) before you try and push them into an action (end-funnel) – like signing up or booking an appointment.
+The traditional sales funnel means that you have to attract and interest your audience (top-funnel), then give them information to help them make a decision (mid-funnel) before you try and push them into action (end-funnel) – like signing up or booking an appointment.

 The content you create for the three levels of the funnel can broadly be categorised into the three Es: entertain, educate and engage.

 At the top of the funnel, you want to put out posts that welcome people.

 If you have a lot of fresh and exciting graphic design business work – then here is the place you display it.

 You may want to think about how you post it – a video of a van showing your design work is more dynamic than a static image of your graphics.

 Once you have people’s attention and interest, you can start to educate them.

 An excellent way to do this is to put out your tips – things that seem to help people but also demonstrate your design skills.